HKUST-Aerial-Robotics/D2SLAM/README.md

 ```

 ## Evalution on single PC for multi-robot datasets
 To evaluate multir-robot datasets on single PC, using our open-source tool at [sync_bag_player](https://github.com/HKUST-Swarm/sync_bag_player).
+This tool is automatically install in our docker.
+Please install it to your own ros workspace under **host** machine.
 with command:

 ```